 It is also alive and thriving, despite the predictions, which is not exactly new, either.

-According to the graph below, the number of emails exchanged in 2018 surpassed 281 billion:
+According to Statista’s graph below, the number of daily exchanged emails in 2020 is over 300 billion.

 So, seeing the phrase “Just send me an email” is now being more relevant than ever, how can eCommerce email marketing affect sales?

-And each of these stops is of significance and eCommerce email marketing can make the transition from one point of the funnel to the other smooth and seamless.
+And each of these stops is of great significance.
+ECommerce email marketing can make the transition from one point of the funnel to the other smooth and seamless.
 Therefore, it’s not only valuable, but also necessary, for someone to convert, while becoming familiar with and, in the end, attached to the brand.

 But what are these stops, really?